Flat Feet: A Complete Guide

 • Gentle foot and calf exercises

 Appropriate shoes and orthotics are essential to ensure the feet are well supported.
 This can help you to build up the strength in your feet, ankles, and leg.
-Profoot offers supportive insoles such as the Supersport Arch Support which reduce the impact of your feet by providing a firm shock absorber to support the arch in your foot.
+Profoot offers supportive insoles such as the Heel & Arch Support insoles which reduce the impact of your feet by providing a firm shock absorber to support the arch in your foot.

 If you have any risk factors, such as obesity and high blood pressure, you should seek advice from a healthcare professional on how to manage these conditions better.
 Being a healthy weight reduces the pressure you put on your feet and will make other treatments for flat feet more effective.
 If your symptoms allow for it, regular gentle exercise such as yoga and walking can help build up the strength in your legs without putting too much strain on your feet.